rahildoshi97/pymatlib/docs/reference/yaml_schema.md

 # YAML Schema for Material Definition
-This document defines the schema for material definition YAML files in pymatlib.
+This document defines the schema for material definition YAML files in pymatlib v0.3.0.

 ## Schema Overview